strapi/strapi/docs/v3.x/getting-started/troubleshooting.md

 ### Can I add my own 3rd party auth provider

-Yes you can either follow the following [guide](../plugins/users-permissions.md#adding-a-new-provider-to-your-project) or you can take a look at the [users-permissions](https://github.com/strapi/strapi/tree/master/packages/strapi-plugin-users-permissions) and submit a pull request to include the provider for everyone.
+Yes, you can either follow the following [guide](../plugins/users-permissions.md#adding-a-new-provider-to-your-project) or you can take a look at the [users-permissions](https://github.com/strapi/strapi/tree/master/packages/strapi-plugin-users-permissions) and submit a pull request to include the provider for everyone.
 Eventually Strapi does plan to move from the current grant/purest provider to a split natured system similar to the upload providers.

 There is currently no ETA on this migration however.